 A: So, the furnace is one of the three main components of a traditional residential split air conditioning system.
 The three components would be the condenser outside, your furnace up in the attic, and your evaporator—also in the attic.
 The furnace is a dual-purpose component, it houses the heating element of the system as well as the blower assembly.
 On the heating side, you have the gas valve, burners, and the heat exchanger that provides heat during the winter season.
 The blower assembly is used during the cold months as well as the hot months.
 The blower is what moves the air whether you’re cooling or heating.
 So, the furnace is pretty much the heart of the system because it’s used year-round.

-• Thermostat— This is the communications hub for your HVAC unit.
+- Thermostat— This is the communications hub for your HVAC unit.
 It tells your HVAC system when your home is above or below the desired temperature you have set.
 When your home is colder than you like it, the thermostat signals the furnace to turn on.
+Modern 2026 smart thermostats offer better communication with your furnace for higher energy efficiency.

 Now that you have a better understanding of the components found in a gas furnace—let’s look at the process in order.
 Knowing this information might help you discover a potential problem before it becomes something dangerous.